google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 This is called an outer join.
 There is a left-outer join that keeps unmatched rows in the left table.
 There is a right-outer join that keeps unmatched rows in the right table.
-And then there is the full outer join, which you see here, that keeps unmatch rows found in both tables.
+And then there is the full outer join, which you see here, that keeps unmatched rows found in both tables.

 In any of the outer join cases, missing data is filled in with null values.
 `NaN` for numbers. `None` for strings and other objects.